Wyatt Kaldenberg: White supremacy

+While involved with WAR, he promoted ties with the punk scene and suggested that Metzger appeal to skinheads and racist music fans.
+Kaldenberg was featured as a guest in an episode of the Metzger-hosted public-access television show Race and Reason, which aired in November 1989.
+When Metzger's son was featured on Geraldo Rivera's talk show Geraldo, Kaldenberg attended alongside him.
+A brawl ensued, and Kaldenberg broke Rivera's nose.
+This resulted in much publicity.

 In October 1990, the Southern Poverty Law Center and the Anti-Defamation League won a civil judgement against Metzger and WAR on behalf of the family of Mulugeta Seraw, who was murdered by white power skinheads associated with the group.
 Metzger then encouraged his supporters to send donations to Kaldenberg rather than to him or to WAR, in order to avoid paying the judgement.
 In January 1991, Kaldenberg was the subject of a court order freezing his funds, pending court review.
 Just hours after the order was issued, he began withdrawing money from the frozen account, and was ordered to return it by a San Diego municipal judge.
 When Kaldenberg refused to obey the order, he was sentenced to 10 days in jail for contempt of court.
+He was released after serving 17 hours of his sentence.

+Kaldenberg promoted WAR online into the 1990s.
+He became somewhat notorious online in the mid-1990s for disrupting Usenet newsgroups and for suggesting white supremacists infiltrate non-racist newsgroups and spread racist propaganda there; Kaldenberg was one of several white supremacists to infiltrate the alt.fan.oj-simpson newsgroup as a home for white supremacy following O. J. Simpson's 1995 acquittal for the murder of his wife Nicole Brown Simpson and Ron Goldman.
+Kaldenberg began publishing the Odinist paper Pagan Revival in the 1990s; published irregularly, it was initially a newsletter, then an online magazine, before being revived in 1998 as a print tabloid magazine.
+It was described as "a voice of Eurocentric polytheistic communities."

+According to BuzzFeed News, as of 2015 Kaldenberg had claimed to renounce white supremacy.